burtscher/Indigo3Suite/graphGen/README.md

 # Graph Generator

+This directory contains a selection of undirected graph generators for your convenience.

-All 64 possible undirected graphs with 4 vertices are present in the /inputs/ folder.
-This generator can produce similar sets for different vertex counts.
+The /inputs/ folder includes all 64 possible undirected graphs with 4 vertices and a few examples from each of the other generators.

-To compile:

-    make

-or
+To compile any graph generator:

-    g++ -I../lib -O3 --std=c++11 all_possible_graphs.cpp -o graphGenerator
+    g++ -I../lib -O3 <graph_generator>.cpp -o graphGenerator

-To use the graph generator, specify the number of vertices the graphs should have:
+To use a graph generator, run it to discover the parameters:

-    ./graphGenerator <num_of_vertices>
+    ./graphGenerator

-There are 2n(n-1)<sup>2</sup> possible graphs with n vertices, so 5 vertices will generate 1024 files.
-Enter higher values at your own risk.
+The generators with a "random_seed" parameter will generate 1 graph for that seed.
+Try multiple seeds if you don't get the result you're looking for.

+If a graph is listed with twice as many edges as expected, this is due to the added reverse edges that make the graph undirected.

+Generated graphs will go into the `./generatedGraphs/` subdirectory.